pyaephyokyaw15/Flash-Card/README.md

 # Flash Card

-* Flash card is a useful memory-aid applications.
+* Flash card is a useful memory-aid application.

 * Developed with pure css and jquery as a practice